-The DECT SCD570/10 earned a 6 of 10 for ease of use.
+The DECT SCD570/10 provides average ease of use.
 Having a variety of features or a poorly designed user interface on the parents unit usually translates to harder to use.
 This monitor is below average for ease of use, but it isn't the hardest one we tested.

-This product is easy to setup with no pairing necessary only requires plugging in and turning on to start monitoring.
+This product is easy to set up with no pairing necessary only requires plugging in and turning on to start monitoring.
 There are some options you'll need to set, like the time, but it isn't hard to do just an extra step over simpler products.

 Using the monitor can be a bit trickier with buttons on the face and sides of the unit.
 The volume, menu, and OK button are on the front of the parent unit and the side has power, talk, and nightlight.
 With these buttons, you can set the mic sensitivity, vibrate alert, feeding timer, temp, set clock, set language.

 For indoor range, the manufacturer claims a range of 164 ft.
 We were unable to duplicate this range in our tests and only experienced a distance of 95 ft through 6 walls.
 The parent unit was still trying after 8 walls, but the connection wasn't consistent enough for good baby monitoring.
 The best in the group worked up to 8-9 walls and over 100 ft, but those options suffered in sound clarity.
-Most families will find 6 walls and 95 ft sufficient but keep this in midn if your home is larger.
+Most families will find 6 walls and 95 ft sufficient but keep this in mind if your home is larger.